-Figure 2.
-Nonstructural Plan - 25-Year Floodplain Aggregation (Dots indicate where 25-year flood events occur.)
+Figure A4:1-2.
+Nonstructural Plan - 25-Year Floodplain Aggregation (Note: Dots indicate where 25-year flood events occur)

-1.4 PROJECT LOCATION
+1.5 PROJECT LOCATION

-1.4.1 Study Area.
+1.5.1 Study Area

-The South Central Louisiana study area encompasses 2,966 square miles of varying terrain in St. Martin, St. Mary, and Iberia Parishes (Figure 1).
+The South Central Louisiana study area encompasses 2,966 square miles of varying terrain in St. Martin, St. Mary, and Iberia Parishes (Figure A4:1-1).
 The majority of the study area borders Vermillion and West Cote Blanche Bays located in the Gulf of Mexico.
 The study area has major thoroughfares and intersections, connecting a large portion of the southern part of Louisiana.

 Structure modification would be on a case-by-case basis across the 25 year floodplain.
-The Structures include homes, public infrastructure such as libraries, fire stations schools, etc., and nonresidential buildings.
+The structures include homes, public infrastructure such as libraries, fire stations schools, etc., and nonresidential buildings.
 These structures are in developed and/or disturbed areas.

-1.4.2 Action Area.
+1.5.2 Action Area

 For this project, the action area is the same as the study area.
-The District does not anticipate areas outside the study area would experience additional/less flooding, or impacts to fish and wildlife resources migrating through the area or seasonally occupying the area.
+CEMVN does not anticipate areas outside the study area would experience additional/less flooding or impacts to fish and wildlife resources migrating through the area or seasonally occupying the area.

-1.5 THREATENED, ENDANGERED, PROPOSED THREATENED OR PROPOSED ENDANGERED SPECIES
+1.6 THREATENED, ENDANGERED, PROPOSED THREATENED OR PROPOSED ENDANGERED SPECIES

 In a planning aid letter dated, November 20, 2018, the USFWS provided a list of protected species.
-Within the study area (Iberia, St. Martin, and St. Mary Parishes), nine threatened or endangered species are known to occur or believed to occur (Table 2).
-Information regarding those species and their preferred habitats are provided below.
+Within the study area (Iberia, St. Martin, and St. Mary Parishes), nine threatened or endangered species are known to occur or believed to occur (Table A4:1-2).
+Information regarding those species and their preferred habitats are provided in the subsections that follow.

-Table 2.
+Table A4:1-2.
 Threatened, Endangered, Proposed Threatened, or Proposed Endangered Species

-Specie Specie Group Status
+Species Species Group Status

 Pallid Sturgeon Fish Endangered

 Green Sea Turtle Reptile Threatened

 Hawksbill Sea Turtle Reptile Endangered

 Kemp's Ridley Sea Turtle Reptile Endangered

 Leatherback Sea Turtle Reptile Endangered

 Loggerhead Sea Turtle Reptile Threatened

 Red Knot Bird Threatened

+Eastern Black Rail Bird Threatened

 West Indian Manatee Mammal Endangered

-1.5.1 Critical Habitat.
+1.6.1 Critical Habitat